colemanw/webform_civicrm/README.txt

 FEATURES

--Expose just about any CiviCRM contact, address, email, phone, website, activity, or custom field on a webform -Auto-fill forms for logged in users (as contact 1).
+- Expose just about any CiviCRM contact, address, email, phone, website, activity, or custom field on a webform
+- Auto-fill forms for logged in users (as contact 1).
--Auto-fill for anonymous users too if you send them a personalized link.
+- Auto-fill for anonymous users too if you send them a personalized link.
--Create or update an activity and/or case when users fill out your form.
+- Create or update an activity and/or case when users fill out your form.
--Register contacts for events
+- Register contacts for events
--Create relationships and shared addresses between contacts.
+- Create relationships and shared addresses between contacts.

 GETTING STARTED

--Enable the module.
+- Enable the module.
--Create a new webform (or go to edit an existing one).
+- Create a new webform (or go to edit an existing one).
--Click on the CiviCRM tab.
+- Click on the CiviCRM tab.
--Drupal 6 users: installing the vertical_tabs module makes the massive civicrm options much more manageable.
+- Drupal 6 users: installing the vertical_tabs module makes the massive civicrm options much more manageable.
- (the vertical tabs interface is already built in to Drupal 7) -Enable the fields you like, and optionally choose introduction text and other settings.
+  (the vertical tabs interface is already built in to Drupal 7)
+- Enable the fields you like, and optionally choose introduction text and other settings.
--Your selected fields will be automatically created for you.
+- Your selected fields will be automatically created for you.
--Customize the webform settings for your new fields however you wish.
+- Customize the webform settings for your new fields however you wish.

 USAGE NOTES